-In addition, the Revisor recommended some cleanup language that he can explain to the Committee and which does not affect the provisions Walmart is seeking.
+In addition, the House Revisor recommended some cleanup language which does not affect the provisions Walmart is seeking but makes the bill easier to read.

 Walmart and Sam's Club are committed to providing customers with safe, quality foods and they have strict lot consolidation policies in place to provide safe, quality eggs.
 On behalf of Walmart, thank you and I'd be happy to stand for questions.
 Questions of a technical nature regarding the Kansas Egg Law in general may best be addressed to representatives of the KDA.